geschke/docker-php-fpm-swrm/README.md

 # geschke/php-fpm-swrm

-This is a minimalistic php-fpm Docker image based on Ubuntu 19.10 (Eoan) image.
+This is a minimalistic php-fpm Docker image based on Ubuntu 20.04 LTS (Focal) image.
-The image provides the current PHP 7.3 version only.
+The image provides the current PHP 7.4 version only.

 ## Usage